Patunay/Xenakis/README.md

  - Update:
     - Stores the files that are being used in the update.

- ## Regarding version update documentation:
+ ## Regarding Documentation:

-Starting from version Alpha 1.4, version update documentation will be added in the DOCUMENTATION file.

-In the future, DOCUMENTATION file will contain everything.
+ A ".md" file with comprehensive documentation will be available with the beta 1.0 deployment.